zokradonh/kopano-docker/ldap_demo/README.md

 KCCONF_LDAP_LDAP_COMPANY_TYPE_ATTRIBUTE_VALUE=kopano-company
 ```

-Additionally the ldap tree is also prepared for multi server installations (also referred to as "distributed"), where multiple `kopano-server` processes share the total amount of mailboxes (controlled through a manual mapping in LDAP).
+Additionally the ldap tree is also prepared for multiserver installations (also referred to as "distributed"), where multiple `kopano-server` processes share the total amount of mailboxes (controlled through a manual mapping in LDAP).
+See ../examples/kopano-multiserver for more information.

 ```
 $ docker-compose -f examples/kopano-multiserver.yml up